-If you’ve ever loved the rich, savory flavors of a classic French onion soup, then you’re going to adore this French Onion Soup Chicken Bake.
-It brings all those cozy, caramelized onion flavors into a hearty, oven-baked meal that’s perfect for chilly nights, casual hosting, or Sunday supper with family.
+If you’ve ever loved the rich, savory flavors of a classic French onion soup, then you’re going to adore this Chicken and French Onion Soup Casserole It brings all those cozy, caramelized onion flavors into a hearty, oven-baked meal that’s perfect for chilly nights, casual hosting, or Sunday supper with family.

 With just one pan, some chicken, and a few pantry staples, you can serve up comfort food that feels gourmet without the stress.